jilic2706/the-librarium-digital-bookstore/README.md

 # the-librarium
-An imagined online bookstore made with JavaScript and Bootstrap.
+An imagined online bookstore made with HTML, CSS, JavaScript and Bootstrap.